nkohari/forge/README.md

 ```

 To support this behavior, `Forge.get()` will return a single instance when only one matching
 binding is available, and an array of instances when multiple bindings are available.

-To be
-certain that you only resolve a single instance, you can call `Forge.getOne()` instead.
+To be certain that you only resolve a single instance, you can call `Forge.getOne()` instead.
 This function will throw an exception if more than one matching binding would be resolved.

+If, instead, you want to resolve *all* bindings for a given component, you can call `Forge.getAll()`.
+This will ignore the conditions specified on the bindings, and resolve all of them.
+This
+function will always return an array of instances, even if only a single instance was resolved.

 ## Conditional bindings and resolution hints